Surprise party for 100-year-old Chesterfield great-gran who credits hard work and saying positive for long life

 Margaret Woods, a lifelong resident of New Whittington,celebrated her centenary with more than 100 guests at St Barnabas Church Hall yesterday (Sunday).

-Chesterfield's mayor and mayoress Councillor Tony Rodgers and his wife Sharon, members of the British Legion Riders branch and Nick Johnson, from Chesterfield Football Club, were among the party guests.
+Chesterfield's mayor and mayoress Councillor Tony Rogers and his wife Sharon, members of the British Legion Riders branch and Nick Johnson, from Chesterfield Football Club, were among the party guests.

 The birthday girl received cards from King Charles and TV chef Ainsley Harriott, bouquets of flowers and gifts galore.
 Cash donations from party guests raised more than £700 for Ashgate Hospice.